Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Phase 2

-Artwork for Phase 2 stations was selected in August and December 2006 and will be installed in accordance with station construction schedules. selected artists
+Artwork for Phase 2 stations was selected in August and December 2006 and was installed in accordance with station construction schedules. selected artists

-To qualify for a commission for artwork for Belmont and Fullerton stations, artists must submit their qualifications to the City of Chicago Public Art Program through a Request for Qualifications (RFQ).
-Submissions must include a current resume, slides of completed representative projects, a written statement detailing previous experience, and supporting documentation including reviews and other press materials.
-The CTA and Public Art Program will then undertake a selection process in collaboration with members of the Brown Line communities.
+To qualify for a commission for artwork for Belmont and Fullerton stations, artists submitted their qualifications to the City of Chicago Public Art Program through a Request for Qualifications (RFQ).
+Submissions included a current resume, slides of completed representative projects, a written statement detailing previous experience, and supporting documentation including reviews and other press materials.

 Kimball: Josh Garber – functional sculpture at station entrance